The Central California Women’s Conference Background

 2013 brought the largest audience and fastest sellout in conference history with award-winning actress, writer, director and producer Helen Hunt.
 Starting her career in a male-dominated industry at age 9, Hunt knows what it takes to Live Your Passion.
 She is a trailblazer and inspiration for women in all industries.

 2014 brought beloved actress, spokesperson and best selling author Valerie Bertinelli to the stage for the 27th annual event.
 America watched Valerie grow up on the 80’s television hit comedy, One Day at a Time.
 Since then, Valerie went on to star in Touched by an Angel and is currently starring in Hot in Cleveland.
 Her New York Times best-selling book, “Losing It,” inspired millions of people to try to become their best and healthiest selves as she honestly shared her journey to become healthy.
 She has written several other best sellers and recently launched a cookbook.

 In 2015 we were honored to bring pop-culture icon Leeza Gibbons to CCWC as our celebrity keynote speaker.
 Leeza is an Emmy award-winner and NY Times best-selling author.
 In 2016, the fabulous Lisa Ling shared her stories with us as our celebrity keynote speaker.
-Ling is an Emmy-award winning broadcaster, international correspondent and TV host.
+Ling is an Emmy-award winning broadcaster, international correspondent, and TV host.
 In 2017, CCWC welcomed the amazing Paralympic snowboarder and best-selling author Amy Purdy to the luncheon stage.